 This content has been automatically translated from Ukrainian.

-AHCI (Advanced Host Controller Interface) is a data transfer interface between the operating system and a data store (for example, a hard disk or a solid-state drive) on a computer.
-AHCI provides fast and efficient data transfer, and supports various functions such as hot device replacement and power saving settings.
+AHCI (Advanced Host Controller Interface) is an interface for data transfer between the operating system and the data storage (such as a hard drive or solid-state drive) on a computer.
+AHCI provides fast and efficient data transfer, as well as supports various features such as hot-swapping devices and power management settings.

 The main features of AHCI include:

-- Hardware implementation independence: AHCI allows the operating system to interact with the data warehouse directly, regardless of the specific hardware used.
-This makes AHCI more versatile and simplifies support for different types of data stores.
+- Hardware independence: AHCI allows the operating system to interact with the data storage directly, regardless of the specific hardware being used.
+This makes AHCI more versatile and simplifies the support for different types of data storage.

-- Hot Replacement Support: AHCI allows you to connect and disconnect SATA devices without restarting your computer.
-This means that you can connect or disconnect a hard drive or other SATA device while the system is running, allowing you to conveniently maintain the hardware.
+- Hot-swapping support: AHCI allows you to connect and disconnect devices SATA without rebooting the computer.
+This means you can connect or disconnect a hard drive or another SATA device while the system is running, making it convenient for hardware maintenance.

-- Support for power saving settings: AHCI has the ability to manage power saving of connected devices.
-For example, you can set your hard drive to sleep when not in use to reduce energy consumption.
+- Power management support: AHCI has the capability to manage the power consumption of connected devices.
+For example, you can configure the hard drive to enter sleep mode when not in use, reducing energy consumption.

-AHCI is the standard of the SATA interface and is usually used to connect hard drives and solid-state drives.
+AHCI is the standard interface for SATA and is commonly used to connect hard drives and solid-state drives.
 However, AHCI does not support some advanced features that are available in newer technologies, such as NVMe (Non-Volatile Memory Express).
-NVMe is a faster and more productive interface specially designed for SSDs using flash memory.
+NVMe is a faster and more efficient interface specifically designed for SSDs using flash memory.

 This post doesn't have any additions from the author yet.